 Felony or Misdemeanor: What is the Difference?

 In Minnesota, there are for level of offenses in criminal state court.
 A Petty Misdemeanor, (example: speeding ticket) is punishable up to a fine in the amount of $300.
 The next higher level offense is a Misdemeanor (example: first time DUI).
 The maximum punishment for a misdemeanor offense is 90 days in jail and a $3,000 fine.
 Next is a Gross Misdemeanor (example: 2nd DUI).
-The maximum punishment for a gross misdemeanor is up to one year in jail and a $3,000 fine.
+The maximum punishment for a gross misdemeanor is up to 364 days in jail and a $3,000 fine.
 Finally, the highest level offense is a Felony (example: Sex crimes, Drug offenses).
 The maximum punishment for a felony can include years of prison time and fines in the thousands of dollars.

 Our experienced criminal defense lawyer team is here to help you navigate a criminal charge from beginning to end.